markmbaum/libode/README.md

 # libode

 This repo contains a collection of C++ classes for solving systems of ordinary differential equations (ODEs) in autonomous form.
+Documentation can be found [here](https://wordsworthgroup.github.io/libode/).
 All of the solvers are single-step, Runge-Kutta-like methods.
 There are explicit, adaptive solvers up to the ninth order.
 The repository also includes Rosenbrock methods, a singly-diagonal implicit Runge-Kutta (SDIRK) method, and several fully implicit Runge-Kutta methods.

 These classes were originally styled after Chris Rycroft's [example classes](https://github.com/chr1shr/am225_examples/tree/master/1a_ode_solvers).
 The class structure of the solvers makes it easy to build a templated integrator on top of an arbitrary solver class and switch the solver with only a few keystrokes.
 Implicit methods can be given a function for the ODE system's Jacobian or, if none is provided, the Jacobian is estimated.

 Several of the solvers and much more detail on the methods can be found in these amazing books:
 * Hairer, E., Nørsett, S. P. & Wanner, G. Solving Ordinary Differential Equations I: Nonstiff Problems.
 (Springer-Verlag, 1987).
-* Hairer, E., Wanner, G. & Hairer, E. Solving Ordinary Differential Equations II: Stiff and Differential-Algebraic Problems.
+* Hairer, E. & Wanner, G. Solving Ordinary Differential Equations II: Stiff and Differential-Algebraic Problems.
 (Springer, 1996).

 The table below lists all the solvers and gives some basic information about them.
-Papers and/or links to the derivation or original publication of the solvers are often copied in the source headers for the solvers.
+Papers and/or links to the derivation or original publication of the solvers are often copied in the source headers for the solvers and included in the documentation.
 Some work still needs to be done, and a list of things to implement is in the `todo.txt` file.

 Method | Class Name | (ex/im)plicit | adaptive? | stages | order | stability
  --- | --- | --- | --- | --- | --- | ---